ibis a pythonic query language

 >>> assert isinstance(expression.compile(), ibis.expr.types.TableExpr)

-In the case of direction execution backends, the expression
+In the case of direction execution backends, the expression compiles to an the original ibis

 expression.
-And the computation is carried out based on a set of recipes defined in ibis
+And the computation is carried out based on a set of recipes defined in ibis.

-In general, we would typically do this work directly in pandas
+In general, we would typically do this work directly in pandas, however this work is

 practical in mocking tests for expressions independent of backends.